Yask00/JavaScript/Typescript/W3S/ReadMe.md

     printYardSize(home); // Prints 'No yard'
     ```
 * NPM packages in the broad JavaScript ecosystem `doesn't` always have `types` available.
-Sometimes the projects are no longer maintained, and other times they aren't interested in, agree with, or have time to use TypeScript.To help TypeScript developers use such packages, there is a community maintained project called `Definitely Typed`.
+Sometimes the projects are no longer maintained, and other times they aren't interested in, agree with, or have time to use TypeScript.
+To help TypeScript developers use such packages, there is a community maintained project called `Definitely Typed`.
 * `Template Literal Types` now allows us to create more precise types using template literals.
 We can define custom types that depend on the actual values of strings at compile time.
     ```ts
     type Color = "red" | "green" | "blue";